Curtis (Curtdom '70, Rhino '00) Rating: A

 Justifyably famous for his soulful work with The Impressions

 in the '60s and the Superfly soundtrack, it's time that the rest of Curtis Mayfield's solo output started getting its just due, in particular his revolutionary pre-Superfly early '70s work.
 The fact is that all of Superfly's best attributes were already on ample display on Curtis, Mayfield's solo debut, which was released on his own Curtdom label, a groundbreaking move at the time for a black artist.
-The funky "(Don't Worry) If There's A Hell Below We're All Going To Go" starts things off with a simmering if overly long groove (not to mention one of the greatest song titles ever), while Mayfield slips into a more musically lush mode on "The Other Side of the Town," though the lyrics deliver an equally despairing account of black ghetto blues.
+The funky "(Don't Worry) If There's A Hell Below We're All Going To Go" starts things off with a simmering if perhaps overly long (7:51) groove (not to mention one of the greatest song titles ever), while Mayfield slips into a more musically lush mode on "The Other Side of the Town," though the lyrics deliver an equally despairing account of black ghetto blues.
 "The Makings of You" is a beautiful ballad that shows off a tenor worthy of Eddie Kendricks (though Mayfield admittedly lacks the grit of a David Ruffin), while the ambitious, multi-sectioned "We The People Who Are Darker Than Blue" is a memorable call for black pride that's fueled by some serious Latin percussion.
-The great horn heavy groove of "Move On Up" is probably the album's best song, while "Miss Black America" and "Wild and Free" are its most uplifting, as hope replaces the earlier mood of gloom.
+The great horn heavy groove of "Move On Up" is probably the album's best-known and best song (it’s also the longest at nearly nine minutes in length), while "Miss Black America" and "Wild and Free" are its most uplifting, as hope replaces the earlier mood of gloom.
 Finally, "Give It Up" closes things out on an intensely personal note, as Mayfield honestly depicts the end of a relationship that may or may not be autobiographical in nature.
 No matter how dire the lyrics get on Curtis, the songs are always melodic and catchy, and Mayfield offers a nice balance of searing social critiques with his own more personal experiences.
-The result is an unjustly neglected classic that's ripe for rediscovery, as the album grippingly tells of troubled times.
-But while Mayfield was a sharp mouthpiece for disaffected black America, he was first and foremost a brilliant musician, and rarely were his many talents more apparent than on Curtis.
+The result is an unjustly neglected classic that's ripe for rediscovery, as the album grippingly tells of troubled times while remaining timeless.
+After all, though Mayfield was a sharp mouthpiece for disaffected black America, he was first and foremost a brilliant musician, and his many talents are amply showcased on Curtis.

 Curtis/Live!
 (Curtdom '71, Rhino '00) Rating: A- Curtis was a platinum selling success on which Mayfield made a clean break with The Impressions, but a live album appearing a mere eight months later must have seemed a bit redundant or unnecessary at the time.
 However, one listen to Curtis/Live! will convince you otherwise.
 First of all, only three songs are repeated from Curtis, and the five Impressions songs included are given gritty new life, so much so that the group's pristine vocal harmonies are barely missed.
 In addition, Mayfield unveils three brand new songs.
 On the first, falsetto-led new track Curtis declares "I Plan To Stay A Believer," but things take a turn for the worse on "Stare and Stare" (excerpt: "the only thrill is doing bad, and that's kind of sad").
 "Stone Junkie" closes the album with a warning about the dangers of drugs, and such was the power of Mayfield's magnetic stage presence that the audience sings along with what was then a brand new song!
 Recorded live at New York City's legendary Bitter End nightclub, this is a warm, intimate performance that's clearly live and very much alive.
 In fact, one can easily picture how it was like to have been there on that special night.
 Mayfield's fine band delivers sparse backing support (percussionist Henry Gibson especially shines), letting the simple strengths of his funky soul compositions to ring true.
 Among the highlights is a lovely, unadorned cover of The Carpenters' "We've Only Just Begun," which was as inspired a reading as it was surprising a selection.
 Curtis Mayfield wondered why "we seem to be able to do everything but get along," a sentiment that Rodney King would famously echo some twenty years later.
 But while Mayfield honestly depicted the dark side of ghetto life, he also had a good sense of humor and was able to look at the bright side of things.
 Mayfield ultimately believed that "tomorrow can be an even brighter day," and the sheer quality of Curtis/Live! is bound to brighten the day of any music lover willing to give it a try.